flassh/docs/content/web/index.md

 To change your name or email, go to the [Profile tab](https://flassh.co/account/profile) in your account.
 Find the "My Info" section and tap the "Edit My Info" button.
 Modify your name and/or email and hit the "Save My Info" button.
 It's important that your email is valid, as this is how we contact you.

+## Change password

+Make sure you choose a strong password!
+Your email and password combination allow complete, read/write access to all events, photos, and settings in your account.
+You can change your password at any time.

+If you have access to your account and need to change your password, go to the [Profile tab](https://flassh.co/account/profile) in your account.
+Find the "Password Settings" section and tap the "Change Password" button.
+Enter your old password and a new password (with a confirmation) and tap the "Update Password" button.

+If you forgot your password, you can reset your password via email on our [password reset page](https://flassh.co/passwords/new).
+We'll email you a message containing a link that will allow you to reset your password.

+**Note:** changing your password does not revoke access on your other signed in devices.

 ## Change timezone

 It's important that your timezone lines up with the time you have set on your camera.
 If you travel, we recommend maintaining a consistent timezone in your account and always using that timezone's time when configuring the date/time on your camera.